 Brand Voice vs Tone

-- Reassuring and clear in customer support responses
+- More reassuring and precise with customer support

-- Sincere and warm when addressing serious issues
+- More sincere and warm when something more serious comes up.

 What Does It Mean to Have a Good Brand Voice?

-A good brand voice isn't just about what you say.
-It's about how you say it.
-The personality behind your words shapes how people feel when they interact with your brand.
+A brand voice is not just about what you say, but also how you say what you say.
+The personality behind the words impacts how the audience feels about interacting with the brand,

-Your tone and style should stay the same whether you're writing a tweet, email, or website copy.
-Mailchimp achieves this balance as an example of playful yet professional B2B brand voice.
-If your brand voice is friendly on Instagram but stiff in customer service emails, it creates confusion.
-Consistency builds trust.
+When you write a tweet, an email, or web copy, your tone and style should stay the same.
+An example of this balance is Mailchimp's playful yet professional B2B brand voice.
+If your brand voice is warm on Instagram but cold in the email customer service, it is contradictory.
+Building consistency creates trust.

-A good brand voice makes people feel something.
-It turns casual visitors into loyal fans and makes your brand more than just another name in a crowded market.
+A strong brand voice makes people feel something.
+It converts casual visitors into loyal customers and elevates your brand beyond just another name in the market.

 The 3 C's of Brand Voice